 Riboflavin can be synthesis riboflavin by the following methods,

 Many other procedures for the synthesis of riboflavin are developed recently.
 In 1947, Tishler can synthesize it from the azo compound which was prepared by Karrer synthesis.
 The azo compound synthesis from Karrer can be combined directly with barbituric acid in presence of an acetic acid solution.
 The product obtained by this method is good and very pure.

 Sources of riboflavin

-Riboflavin or vitamin B2 is found widely in foods but we also sold it as a dietary supplement.
+Like other B vitamins, riboflavin or vitamin B2 is found widely in foods but we also sold it as a dietary supplement.
 Vegetables, meat, and dairy products are the main sources of riboflavin.

 - Beef, beef liver, chicken liver, salmon, turkey, pork, chicken, and eggs are the main animal sources of riboflavin.

 - Mushrooms, nuts, parsley, pumpkins, rosehips, sage, sweet potatoes, and cruciferous vegetables such as broccoli, brussels sprouts, spinach, dandelion greens, and watercress are the main sources of vitamin B2.
 Whole-grain bread, enriched bread, and wheat bran also contain a huge amount of vitamin B2.